Evacuation of La Romana's division: Aftermath

-Keats's conduct of the complex logistical operation was highly regarded, the rescue of the troops being regarded as equal to a victory in battle as it demonstrated to Britain’s enemies the capacity of her navy to successfully execute foreign policy and particularly to move and support large numbers of troops where they were needed on distant shores.
-He was rewarded with the Order of the Bath and at the King’s request took as his motto that of Romana’s regiment "Mi Patria Es Mi Norte".
+Keats's conduct of the complex logistical operation was highly regarded; the rescue of the troops was considered as equal to a victory in battle, as it demonstrated to Britain's enemies the capacity of her navy to successfully execute foreign policy, and to move and support large numbers of troops where they were needed overseas.
+Keats was awarded the Order of the Bath and at the King's request took as his motto that of La Romana's regiment "Mi Patria Es Mi Norte".